tsupinie/pySWOrd/README.md

 # pySWOrd
 A parser for SPC severe weather outlooks.
+Specifically, pySOWrd will pull out the contours from an SPC outlook and store them as polygons.
+This allows one to do things such as compute the area enclosed by a contour, find out whether specific points are inside a contour, or to plot an outlook.

 ## Required Libraries
 * `numpy`